-Adore Beauty Founder Kate Morris shares her insights on how to delight customers, achieve rapid growth and the importance of choosing the right ERP.
+Kate Morris, the founder of Australia’s #1 online beauty retailer, shares her insights on how to delight customers, achieve rapid growth through omnichannel success, and the importance of choosing the right ERP.

 The customer experience is something that’s super important to me, and to Adore Beauty.
 Adore Beauty is about making cosmetics accessible and helping customers discover products that are really going to work for them.
 It’s about making them feel confident and empowered, and to me that’s what beauty shopping should be about.